andreyxdd/langpro/README.md

 # LangPro

-Read data contents of osbidian files and process it with NLP.
+Read notes from osbidian and process them with NLP.